You just pulled out your string trimmer after a long winter's nap. It starts up fine, and at first glance the string looks okay.

 4. Wrap the Line Onto the Reel

 Be sure you add enough pressure to keep it evenly wrapped.
-Once you've got about six inches left unwrapped, push the strings into the holding slots.
+You want to make sure you don't leave too much slack, or it'll feed poorly when you try to bump more line out.
+Once you've got about six inches left unwrapped, push the strings into the holding slots to hold them in place until the next step.

 5. Return the Spring and Feed the Line